 In QPI mode, the "Burst Read with Wrap (0Ch)" instruction should be used to perform the Read operation with "Wrap Around" feature.
 The Wrap Length set by W5-4 in Standard SPI mode is still valid in QPI mode and can also be re-configured by "Set Read Parameters (C0h)" instruction.
 Refer to 8.2.44 and 8.2.45 for details.

-Figure 28.
-Set Burst with Wrap Instruction (SPI Mode only)
+Figure 17.
+Set Burst with Wrap Instruction Sequence